 Drawing inspiration from Megaphone’s Hope in Shadows, Chinatown Looks responds to an expressed need for intergenerational knowledge creation and sharing around the past and future of Chinatown and the Downtown Eastside.
 With the support of Strathcona-based photographer and filmmaker, Soloman Chiniquay, the project is driven by the democratization of photography that disposable cameras provide and the act of empowering marginalized peoples to document their own lives.

 The Massy Arts Gallery is located at 23 East Pender Street in Chinatown, Vancouver.
+Edit date and time

 The gallery is open Monday to Sunday, 12pm to 5pm.

 To contact the gallery, send an email to: firstname.lastname@example.org.